zwest-personal/demo/quizzes/simpli-tic4toe/README.md

 Since this is only a 4x4 board not much thought was put into optimizing.\
 The 'full' game has to account for that since the board can be much larger.

+# What would I change?
+Basically I'd do what I did in simpli-ticknetoe - bitwise comparisons for victories, actual gameplay, etc.